spatie/icalendar-generator/README.md

     ...
 ```

-Attendees of an event can be added as such
+Attendees of an event can be added as such:

 ``` php
 Event::create()